Melanie A. Sarge

-- I interned with a nonprofit PR agency while finishing up my Bachelor of Science in Communication from the University of Kentucky.
-My work there involved recruiting donors, planning events, and creating advertisements in order to promote city involvement.
+- I interned with a nonprofit public relations agency while finishing up my Bachelor of Science in Communication from the University of Kentucky.
+My work there involved recruiting donors, planning events and creating advertisements in order to promote city involvement.
 During the two years before entering graduate school at Ohio State University, I worked in retail management and marketing with Ann Taylor.
 As a visual and operations manager, I was in charge of developing and executing employee incentive strategies and implementing in-store marketing.

 - While in graduate school I won a top paper award for my master’s thesis, was awarded the 2010 Walter B. Emery Memorial Scholarship for outstanding graduate student research, and was a recipient of the 2012 Graduate School Alumni Grant for Graduate Research and Scholarship.
 My research has been presented as 18 conference papers and several pieces are published, forthcoming, or under review in refereed journals.

 - Sarge, M. A. & Knobloch-Westerwick, S. (forthcoming).
 Impacts of efficacy and exemplification in an online message about weight loss on weight management self-efficacy, satisfaction and personal importance.
 Journal of Health Communication.

 - Knobloch-Westerwick, S., & Sarge, M. A. (2013).
 Impacts of exemplification and efficacy as characteristics of an online weight loss message on selective exposure and subsequent weight loss behavior.
 Communication Research. doi: 10.1177/0093650213478440.